top of page

 8) What is included in the price?

-For the standard course the price includes 4 online live sessions, 6 pre-recorded sessions including input from a professional nail technician, a portfolio template specially tailored for nail art, access to an online social group dedicated to the particular cohort of participants, individual marking of the portfolio at appropriate intervals together with individual feedback, and submission of the portfolio to Trinity College London, if the required standard is met.
+For the standard course the price includes 4 online live sessions, 6 pre-recorded sessions including input from a professional nail technician, a portfolio template specially tailored for nail art, individual marking of the portfolio at appropriate intervals together with individual feedback, and submission of the portfolio to Trinity College London, if the required standard is met.
 The "recorded only" version of the course contains all of the same elements except that the initial 4 sessions are viewed as recordings only.

 9) Does completing the course and submitting a portfolio guarantee the achievement the award?